7he-Governor/7he-Governor/README.md

-- 👋 Hi, I’m Kangwa,
+- 👋 Hi, I’m Kangwa, an Auditor by profession
-- 👀 I’m interested in Learning
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning SE with ALX for the first time
+- 🌱 I’m currently learning Software Engineering for the first time with ALX.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects that will help me grow.
 - 📫 How to reach me ...

 <!---